 Why You Should Execute Your Will in Texas

-Even though foreign wills can be valid in Texas, there are several reasons why you might want to execute your will in Texas.
+Even though foreign wills can be valid in Texas, there are several advantages to executing your will in Texas.

 To start, Texas permits you to opt for an independent administration of your will.
 Independent administration can allow your estate to bypass many of the most demanding aspects of probate court.
 However, to have your estate administered independently, Texas requires that the will clearly articulate this intention.
 Independent administration is not always an option in other states, so your will may need to be tweaked to take advantage of this process in Texas.